 Please Note: Due to the nature of Iceland's hotel reservation system, which prevents us from confirming space well in advance of our departure date, the hotels listed below are meant as samples of the kind of accommodations we will use during the itinerary.
-Final hotel details will be communicated in your final trip documents, however please note they can change approximately 4-6 weeks prior to departure and will include the same or very similar properties.
+Final hotel details will be communicated in your final trip documents, however please note they can change approximately 4-6 weeks prior to departure and will be the same or very similar properties.

 Hotel Vik i Myrdal

 From a vast, open setting in the Mydalur Valley on Iceland's south coast, just a few minutes' walk from the beach, Icelandair Hotel Vik offers views over the sea and Reynisdrangar Pillars, three columnar basalt sea stacks protruding from the North Atlantic.
 Incorporating elements of concrete, basalt and wood, the elegant new hotel exudes an ambience in keeping with its striking natural environs.
 Extensive use of glass and natural light bring the outside in, while the serene color scheme—gray, taupe, beige, dusky blue and aqua—evokes the natural realm beyond.
 The rooms in the main building have been exquisitely designed and furnished by Icelandic architect Gudbjorg Magnusdottir, whose vision was inspired by the nearby surroundings of sea and beach.
 Guest rooms have views of the ocean, sea stacks or mountains.
 All have comfortable king-size or twin beds with lofty cotton duvets, hardwood floors, free Wi-Fi, flat screen satellite TV, phone, desk, coffee and tea facilities, and a large bathroom with walk-in tiled shower.
 A spacious lounge, restaurant, contemporary bar and small fitness center comprise the common facilities.

 Fosshotel Glacier Lagoon